 The Certified Nursing Assistant/Clinical Lab Specialist Coordinator will (1) oversee the curriculum, course offerings, training facilities, and faculty involved with the CNA/CLS Programs, (2) maintain compliance with regulations, (3) recruit and orient part time nursing faculty, and (4) coordinate all CNA/CLS Program activities.

 The coordinator position serves during the academic term 2019–2020.
 The assignment will cover the 172 contract days of the academic year.
 This additional assignment is not automatically renewed annually.

 Responsibilities and Deliverables

-- Obtain adequate clinical facilities for training.
+- Arrange adequate clinical facilities for training.

 - Ensure that each trainee is clearly identified as a trainee in a manner which is easily recognizable to each patient, member of a patient’s family, visitor or member of the medical staff with whom the trainee works.